rahulraj/virtual_keywords/README.md

 Finally, provide alternate implementations of the keywords you want to replace.
 You can replace as many or as few of the keywords as you want.
-To rewrite "if" conditionals, write:
+To rewrite "if" conditionals, call the virtual_if method, and pass in a block containing your modified implementation of "if" conditionals.
+For example:
 ```ruby
 virtualizer.virtual_if do |condition, then_do, else_do|
   # condition, then_do, and else_do are lambdas wrapping the condition of the